-Amount of Time Type of Activity Notes 10 minutes Snapshot by a colleague There are some concerns, because the female students raise their hands more than the male students.
-Males are not engaged.
-10 minutes Snapshot by another colleague There continues to be some engagement issues although there is more participation from both males and females 30 minutes Full observation using video camera There is some improvement overall in the engagement of both genders.
+Amount of Time Type of Activity Notes 10 minutes Snapshot by a colleague There are some concerns, students have not read assignments and are unprepared for class.
+10 minutes Snapshot by another colleague Students still appear to be unprepared for pre-reading for course meeting.
+30 minutes Full observation using video camera There is some improvement overall in the engagement of students.